 How to do a soft smokey eye with makeup artist Liz Pugh

-In our next instalment with Urban Decay, makeup artist Liz Pugh shows us how easy it is to achieve a coloured smokey eye – just in time for party season…
+Urban Decay makeup artist Liz Pugh shows us how easy it is to achieve a coloured smokey eye – just in time for party season…

 Makeup artist Liz Pugh believe that a standard black smokey eye can look quite heavy, so she’s showing us how to get the perfect coloured smokey eye.

-She then took the Urban Decay Naked 24/7 Glide-On Double-Ended Eye Pencil in Naked3, £12, and used Blackheart to draw her top liner by pressing the pencil into the lashes.
+She then took the Urban Decay Naked 24/7 Glide-On Double-Ended Eye Pencil in Naked3, £13.50, and used Blackheart to draw her top liner by pressing the pencil into the lashes.
 This shade is perfect for this look as it has a hint of shimmer in it.
 For the water line, Liz suggests starting just below the pupil and taking it outwards.
 This look has a rock chick feel to it, so you don’t have to worry about it looking too perfect.
 These pencils stay put, so blend it before it dries.
-Liz used the Urban Decay Naked Basics Double-Ended Brush, £17.50, as it allows her to get right into the corners.

 Liz then took the other end of the pencil, Darkside, a deep shimmering plum with beautiful red undertones, and worked it over the liner, blending along the way for a softer look.
 When blending the bottom line, Liz took it outwards to meet the top liner and blended it out further by taking the shades up.
 Liz says you should avoid taking your liner downwards as this brings the whole face down.

 Next, Liz took Buzz, a shimmering shade, from the Urban Decay Naked3 palette and applied it to the centre of the lid and the inner corners, blending it out to lift it.
 She then took Trick and applied it underneath the eye in the inner corner.
 This gives the look a luxurious feeling.